tableau/hyper-db/website/docs/sql/command/copy_to.md

 be written, in the order they appear in the column list.

-Depending on the target location, Hyper will write data, e.g., to a local file, an AWS S3 bucket or standard output.
+Depending on the target location, Hyper will write data, e.g., to a local file or an AWS S3 bucket.
 More information on the available locations can be found in [External Locations](/docs/sql/external/location).

 ## Parameters